HelloYeew/helloyeew.dev/README.md

 # License
  Due to this project using `fullpage.js` that's required GPLv3 license.

- The font is not free-to-use due to the license of Adobe Fonts.
+ Domus Titling font is license on Adobe Fonts library.